 The uplands on Bulls Island are being managed to promote the growth of the maritime forest habitat.
-The process occurs naturally with a couple of exceptions.
-In the case of heavy fuel loads (downed forest debris) remaining from hurricane events, prescribed fire will be used to prevent a catastrophic wildfire event.
-The other exception is with the control of invasive exotic plants.
+The process occurs naturally with one exception which is to controlinvasive exotic plants.
 The invasive Chinese tallow has become one of the most common trees on the island.
 An aggressive control plan has been implemented using a variety of herbicides and application methods to control this plant.

 Protection of Nesting and Migratory Shorebirds

 To protect nesting and migratory shorebirds, a strategy of temporary closures has been implemented.
 In addition to island nesting areas closed on an annual basis, in place is a system of mobile closures.
 Mobile closures are used for species that don't always nest in the same area year after year.
 The closures consist of "area closed" signs placed around the colony's perimeter and include a large buffer zone.
 These areas are closed to public entry as long as the birds are there.
 Once the chicks have fledged, the signs are removed.